Tuvaluan New Zealanders: Demographics

 According to the 2006 Census, there were 2,625 Tuvaluans in New Zealand.
-This number has since grown to 3,537 in 2013 and 4,653 in 2018.
+This number has since grown to 3,537 in 2013, 4,653 in 2018 and 6,585 in 2023.

 About 88% of Tuvaluan New Zealanders are English speakers and approximately 42% can speak another language, mainly the Tuvaluan language.

 Religion

-The vast majority of Tuvaluan New Zealanders (88%) follow Christianity while 8% of them don't identify with a religion, according to the most recent New Zealand Census.
+The vast majority of Tuvaluan New Zealanders (76.9%) follow Christianity while 8.7% of them don't identify with a religion, according to the most recent New Zealand Census.

 In 1992, the Tuvalu Community Church congregation of Henderson, Auckland was established.
 In 2021, the first Tuvaluan Congregational church was opened.
 It was designed by South Pacific Architecture, which won a Public Architecture Award at the 2021 Auckland Architecture Awards.